sguox002/leetcode/leetcode-all.md

 [1], 2*i-1 ->1 2i->2 [1,2]
 [1,2] 2*A-1->[1,3], 2i->[2,4] -->[1,3,2,4]
 This is also reverse thinking.
 If it is hard to rearrange, why not build it from beginning.
+*****
+->>

+<<-95	Unique Binary Search Trees II    		41.6%	Medium
+generate all trees for n node from 1 to n. divide and conquer, or recursive. choose root= 1 to n. and then left shall be all smaller elements in array and right shall be the larger elements in the array.
+->>

+<<-395	Longest Substring with At Least K Repeating Characters    		41.9%	Medium
+each char in the substring appear >= K times.
+- divide and conquer: the char appear less than k times will not be a part of the solution, so we can divide it into several parts, and solve them independently.
 ->>

 <<-241	Different Ways to Add Parentheses    		56.5%	Medium